-Associate attorneys to join the firm, in order, were Larissa L. Chan and Noah K. Williams in 2012, Erin M. Blower in 2013, Carla Calogero in 2014, Anton B. Cauthorn and Carry R. Porter in 2016, and Kelli A. Carson in 2017.
+Associate attorneys to join the firm, in order, were Larissa L. Chan, Erin M. Blower, Anton B. Cauthorn, Carry R. Porter, and Kelli A. Carson.

 The general emphasis of the firm's practice has remained unchanged over the past 60 years.
 We continue to represent individuals, businesses and families in the same spirit of integrity established by our founding members.
 Favoring proactive planning and sensible, long-term solutions, we hope that we can be of service to you.